-Sample uses appropriate in MU-N areas include: alley-loaded single-family homes, townhouses, multi-family developments, neighborhood grocer, drug stores, coffee/sandwich/ice-cream shops, vertically integrated buildings, live-work spaces, dry cleaner/laundromat, salons/spas, daycares, neighborhood-scale professional offices, gift shops, schools, parks, churches, clubhouses, public uses, and other appropriate neighborhood-scale uses.
-Sample zoning include: R-8, R-15, TN-R, TN-C, L-O, and C-N.
+- long, similar to Old Town; larger blocks are allowed parallel to arterial streets and integration of natural features is encouraged. - " Supportive and proportional public and/or quasipublic spaces and places should comprise a minimum of 10% of the development area. - Where the development site has transit available or stops are planned, an additional 10% of the site may be dedicated to residential uses.
+Alternatively, this bonus may be applied where the development site is within one-mile of planned transit stops or an identified employment area, and where last-mile transportation features are incorporated into the site including thoughtfully located and integrated ride share parking, commensurate with potential trip capture.
+Other innovations to reduce traffic and/ or parking impacts and capture local trips may be considered. - " Sample uses appropriate in MU-N areas include: single-family homes, alley-loaded single-family homes, single-family homes with accessory dwelling units, townhouses, small-scale multi-family developments such as fourplexes, condominiums, neighborhood grocers, drug stores, coffee/sandwich/ice-cream shops, vertically integrated buildings, livework spaces, dry cleaner/laundromat, salons/spas, daycares, neighborhood-scale professional offices, gift shops, schools, parks, churches, clubhouses, public uses, and other appropriate neighborhood-scale uses.
+Sample zoning includes: R-8, R-15, TN-R, TN-C, L-O, and C-N.